Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

-Together with the convergence of \cite{ozu1}, we have the following result as a direct consequence. \begin{cor} Let $D_0,v_0>0$, $l\in \mathbb{N}$, then, there exists $\delta = \delta(D_0,v_0,l) >0$ such that if $(M,g^\mathcal{E})$ is an Einstein manifold satisfying \begin{itemize} \item the volume is bounded below by $v_0>0$, \item the diameter is bounded by $D_0>0$, \item the Ricci curvature is bounded $|\Ric|\leq 3$. \end{itemize} and for which there exists an Einstein orbifold $(M_o,g_o)$ with
+Our construction however produces \emph{every} smooth Einstein desingularization in a Gromov-Hausdorff sense.
+Indeed, together with the convergence of \cite{ozu1}, as a direct consequence, we have the following complete description of the Einstein metrics in a Gromov-Hausdorff neighborhood of an Einstein $4$-orbifold. \begin{cor}[{Corollary \ref{proximité désing naive}}] Let $(M_o,g_o)$ be an Einstein $4$-orbifold.
+Then, there exists $\delta >0$ such that if $(M,g^\mathcal{E})$ is an Einstein manifold satisfying

 then, $(M,g^\mathcal{E})$ is isometric to a result of the gluing-perturbation procedure of Theorem \ref{gluing pert}. \end{cor}